VidunderGunder/roadcam/README.md

 ## End result

 - Monorepo with NX
+  - TypeScript everything
+  - Jest + Cypress for testing
+  - Styled Components for CSS-in-JS
 - NEXT.js Frontend<sup>Live!</sup>
 - NEXT.js Serverless Express Backend<sup>Live!</sup>
+*Data alternatives:*
-  - Data directly available to client
+  1. Data directly available to client
-  - Data hosted on MongoDB Atlas
+  2. Data hosted on MongoDB Atlas
-  - Data hosted on Vercel
+  3. Data hosted on Vercel
 - Node Express Backend
+*Data alternatives:*
   - Data hosted locally
   - Data hosted on MongoDB Atlas
 - React Library with Storybook for components
+- React Map GL from VisGL as Mapbox GL-wrapper

 ---

 >_Below are some rambling notes I jotted down as I went._
+>_TL;DR in the list above._ 👆
->_I would probably skip reading it if I was you._ 😉
+>_I would probably skip reading the rest if I was you._ 😉

 ---